facebook/docusaurus/website/docs/using-plugins.md

 Plugins are the building blocks which add features to a Docusaurus 2 site.
 Each plugin handles its own individual feature.
 Plugins may work be bundled together and distributed via [presets](advanced-presets.md).

-Docusaurus 2 provides a few essential plugins such as [Google Analytics](#docusaurus-plugin-content-analytics) and [Sitemap](#docusaurus-plugin-content-sitemap).
+Docusaurus 2 provides a few essential plugins such as [Google Analytics](advanced-plugins.md#docusaurusplugin-google-analytics) and [Sitemap](advanced-plugins.md#docusaurusplugin-sitemap).
 You may also write your own plugins for customized features.

 In this doc, we talk about how to use plugins with Docusaurus' official plugins.
 To learn about the design implementation and how to write your own plugins, check out [Advanced Guides: Plugins](advanced-plugins.md).
-For API reference, check out [API Reference: Plugins](api-plugins.md).
+For API reference, check out [API Reference: Plugins](plugins-api.md).

-## Using Plugins
+## Using plugins

 To use a plugin, add the plugin to the `plugins` field of your `docusaurus.config.js`.